-- Project aims to raise the standard of infrastructure across the project area such that journeys made by walking or wheeling can be better made by all - Project aims to address social barriers such as improving passive surveillance, removing perceived lurking spots, improving lighting, improving access/egress points or by providing an alternative route
+- Project will raise the standard of infrastructure across the project area such that journeys made by walking or wheeling can be better made by all. - Project addresses social barriers such as improving passive surveillance, removing perceived lurking spots, improving lighting, improving access/egress points or by providing an alternative route.